ehmatthes/pcc_2e/setup_instructions/macos.md

 If the command **python** works on your system and you haven't modified the build system as described above, you can click **Tools > Build**, or press Ctrl-B to run Python programs such as *hello_world.py*.

 If you made a new build system, click **Tools > Build System** and click the build system you created, which should be Python3.
 After you've done this once, you can then just click **Tools > Build** or press Command-B to run any Python program.

+## Troubleshooting

+If that didn't work for some reason, [click here for some troubleshooting help](../troubleshooting_macos/).